Resilience, compassion, and poetic beauty: The voice of Generation Z.

 “Let’s go to the corner store and buy some fruit/ I would do anything to get you out of your room”

-Parks’ lyricism once again highlights her blunt and straight-to-the-point lyricism within her work.
-The abrupt nature of her writing in contrast to her poetic lyricality emphasises that issues such as depression need a clear and comprehensible understanding to help highlight the importance and urgency of the matter.
+Parks’ lyricism once again highlights her blunt and straight-to-the-point style within her work.
+The abrupt nature of her writing in contrast to her poetic lyricality emphasises that issues such as depression need a clear and comprehensible understanding to help highlight the urgency of the matter.

-Another important theme within this album is the issue of identity and sexuality.
+Another important theme within this album is identity and sexuality.
 The track ‘Green Eyes’ follows the initial pain of rejection and the added affliction of rejection for a young queer person.
-It becomes clear that Park was left unsurprised that the relationship only lasted two months due to her partner feeling uncomfortable dealing with the judgment from her parents and the world itself…
+It becomes clear that Park was left unsurprised that the relationship question ‘only lasted two months’ due to her partner feeling uncomfortable with the judgment from her parents and the world itself…

 “I wish that your parents had been kinder to you/They made you hate what you were out of habit/ Remember when they caught us making’ out after school/ Your dad said he’d felt like he lost you”

-Arguably, there is a lack of music that accurately addresses individuals’ rejections of sexuality.
-This is highlighted through the use of the word “lost”, where the initial parental anger is replaced by loss, emphasising how societal pressures can destroy one’s sense of identity and self-worth.
+Arguably, there is a lack of music in the industry that accurately addresses individuals’ rejections of identity and sexuality.
+This is highlighted through the use of the word “lost”, where the initial parental anger is replaced by loss, emphasising how societal pressures can destroy one’s sense of self.
 Her poetic ability is made clear once we notice Park is not explicitly writing about her pain, instead, it’s her pain that apprises the songs she has written.
-This speaks to the audience rather than the characters themselves, creating a powerful and intimate technique that will provide enlightenment for generations to come.
+This speaks to the audience, creating an intimate technique that will provide enlightenment for generations to come.